inUtil-info/node-red-contrib-whin/README.md

   1. Token - Number pair invalid.
 This means, very likely, that you did a mistake on your number / token values on the config node
   2. Token do not exist: You either did not complete the sign-up step, or your token has expired (due to 30 days of inactivity)

-## Known bugs:
+## Known bugs on previous releases.
+Please update to latest release if you notice these:
-Occasionally, whin-receive and whin-confirm do not start capturing messages unless a 'deploy' is executed even if there are no changes. whin-receive may show the listening status and yet messages may not arrive until a flow redeploy is executed
+Occasionally, whin-receive and whin-confirm do not start capturing messages unless a 'deploy' is executed even if there are no changes. whin-receive may show the listening status and yet messages may not arrive until a flow redeploy is executed. whin-confirm times out and does not show the confirmation.

 ## Security:
 While we have not implemented military-class security, we have done our best to secure data in transit and at rest.